Skip to Content

 Popular Disney characters (like the Disney Princesses, Minnie Mouse, and Mickey Mouse) can be seen throughout the ship.
 A schedule can be found on the app, and lines typically form early, especially for popular characters.
 The atrium features a third-story balcony where some characters, like Cinderella and Prince Charming, wave to guests.

-The Disney Wish offers two movie theaters, which offer first-run, family-friendly Disney, Marvel, Star Wars, and Pixar Movies, as well as Disney+ movies.
+The Disney Wish offers two movie theaters, which offer first-run, family-friendly Disney, Marvel, Star Wars, Pixar Movies, and Disney+ movies.
 There’s also FunnelVision, located on the funnel high above the pool deck, which typically plays the most popular Disney movies.

 Live entertainment is also offered throughout the ships.
 There are typically musicians playing in various venues and bars.
 The cruise staff also plans a full schedule of events, including game shows, trivia, silent DJ parties, and karaoke.
 You can find the times and events schedule on the Disney Cruise Line Navigator app.